Academic Services

 - Meet with their advisors at least once per semester.

-- Read and respond to all emails sent from advisors in a timely manner.
+- Read and respond to all communication sent from advisors in a timely manner.

 - Be prepared for meetings with their advisors.